EricSquires/PersonalSite/_posts/2015-09-12-hello-world.md

 categories: site-update cracking-the-coding-interview git c-sharp
 ---

-I've decided to put together a personal site in order to throw some of my development thoughts up somewhere as well as offer a diversion from the problems I've been working through in [Cracking the Coding Interview 6^th Edition].
+I've decided to put together a personal site in order to throw some of my development thoughts up somewhere as well as offer a diversion from the problems I've been working through in [Cracking the Coding Interview 6<sup>th</sup> Edition][ctci].
 It's been 2-3 weeks that I've been putting in time every day to work through the book so I need a change of pace to keep from burning out.

 Since this is my first post, let's run through my current and recent efforts to start producing widely available proof that I won't panic when presented with FizzBuzz.
 Hopefully my writing will speak to my abilities outside of software development.